Yaosaur/LifeCraft/README.md

 ![Demo LifeCraft](/public/images/demo.gif)

-Click [here](https://www.youtube.com/watch?v=tLflt5IE7Mk) to see a video of all the features of this project and some code snippets.
+Click [here](https://www.youtube.com/watch?v=tLflt5IE7Mk) to see a video of all the features of this project.

 Click [here](https://life-craft.herokuapp.com/api/v1) to visit the live site.